Conversational UX Design - overview

 But it wasn't always this way.
 Take a look back at the IBM homepage in 1996...

-Today, conversational interfaces are where web interfaces were in 1996: the technology is now in the hands of the masses, but design standards have not yet emerged around it.
+Today, conversational interfaces may be where web interfaces were in 1996: the technology is now in the hands of the masses, but design standards have not yet emerged around it.
 And the visual solutions that evolved for graphical interfaces will not help us with conversational interfaces, especially in the case of voice.
 With conversational interfaces, the user experience consists primarily of the design and sequencing of utterances.